 Incontinence: Loss of bladder and/or bowel control.

-Infibulation: This procedure involves performing a clitorectomy, including the removal of the labia.
-The tissues are then sewn together, leaving only a small hole for the flow of urine and menstrual blood.
-In many cases, a second procedure is necessary later to allow for sexual intercourse.
+Infibulation: This non-medical procedure is an extreme form of Female Genital Mutilation (FGM).
+It involves removing the female clitoris and labia.
+The tissues are then sewn together to prevent sexual intercourse, leaving only a small hole for the flow of urine and menstrual blood.
+A second procedure is necessary later to allow for sexual intercourse.
+This is considered a violation of human rights.

 Inhibited sexual desire (reduced libido): A decrease in desire for or interest in sexual activity.

 In situ: "In its proper place."
-Usually refers to cancer.
+Usually refers to cancer that is confined to its site of origin.

 Intrauterine device (IUD): A small, plastic, flexible, T-shaped device that is placed into the uterus (womb).
 The IUD is a form of birth control.